-Tips on how to grill chicken wings
+Tips for cooking chicken wings

 If you buy whole wings and want to split them into the drumette portion and wing portion, here’s a video on how to cut chicken wings.
 I often leave my wings whole because it’s less work to turn on the grill.
 Whole wings will take a bit longer to cook though.